junxit/us-congress-bills-116/metadata.md

 - 2019-09-06 — Placed on the Union Calendar, Calendar No. 156.
 - 2019-09-06 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 116-198.
 - 2019-09-06 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 116-198.
+- 2019-09-10 — Considered under suspension of the rules. (consideration: CR H7573-7576)
+- 2019-09-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3620.
+- 2019-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-10 — Mr. San Nicolas moved to suspend the rules and pass the bill, as amended.
+- 2019-09-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7573-7574)
+- 2019-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7573-7574)